isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-07-01-post-seizing-the-singapore-dream.md

 The National Conversation in 2012 was a productive start.
 But it has brought Singapore only to the midpoint.
 Between then and Singapore’s 50th birthday in August 2015, everyone associated with Singapore should deliberate and develop their own Singapore Dream.

 <i>This article was first published in The Straits Times on 7 August 2013. © Parag Khanna.</i> Reprinted with permission.

+Parag Khanna is director of Hybrid Reality, a senior fellow of the Singapore Institute of International Affairs and an adjunct professor at the Lee Kuan Yew School of Public Policy.
+He is author of The Second World (2008) and How To Run The World (2011), and co-author of Hybrid Reality (2012).